augnustin/in-browser-we-trust/PITCHME.md

 ## Caveats

-- Browser compatibility
+- Browser compatibility: Internet Explorer, mobile browsers etc.
-- JS is flexible, ... too much!
+- JS is flexible, ... too much?: No type, global variables
+- Code is client-side: the developer can only *suggest* a behavior

 ---